Kamaz-code/Saldua_Final_Project_Adv_Comprog/README.md

   Place the project files and resources in the same directory.

-  Run the script using the Python interpreter
+  Run the script using the Python interpreter using VSCode with proper extensions.

 - **Upon launch**